stoneatom/stonedb/Docs/00-about-stonedb/architecture.md

 ## Services layer
 The services layer includes service components, such as the system manager, SQL interface, query cache, and SQL parser.
 :::info
 The optimizer and executor provided by MySQL are not provided in this topic.
-The Optimizer and executor described in this topic are StoneDB Optimizer and StoneDB Executor.
+The optimizer and executor described in this topic are StoneDB Optimizer and StoneDB Executor.
 :::
 ### Management & Utilities
 StoneDB provides various database management features, such as backup and recovery, user and permission management, and database metadata management.